lixpaulian/stm32f7-qspi/README.md

 * Switches the flash in deep sleep mode, then switches the power off.

 The C++ version includes timings for most of the operations, whereas the C version does not.

+In addition, a test is provided to assess compatibility with the ChaN FAT file system, offered through uOS++; for running this test, you need to install the Chan FAT file system xpack at https://github.com/xpacks/chan-fatfs.git.
+This xpack contains among other thimgs, C++ diskio wrapper.